TedHusted/awake/awake.md/awake.md

 	Alisi: I will contact you again with the council’s findings.
 Reach out if you need to know anything else.

-###
+***

-Crius, Phoebe, Iapetus, and other council members gather in a circle in one end of a large room in the Vanir colony, Elysium, hidden in the Antarctic.
+In the Vanir colony, Elysium, hidden in the Antarctic, at one end of a large room, Crius, Phoebe, Iapetus, and other council members gather in a circle.

-Crius steps forward, bringing the session to order.

 The council members each stand at just over a meter tall, with smooth pale skin, and elongated heads.
 Large almond-shaped black eyes are spread widely, devoid of pupils, and brimming with quiet intensity.
-Long, delicate arms end with three impossibly long dexterous fingers that can move with deliberate precision.
+Long, delicate arms end with three impossibly long dexterous fingers.
+Fingers that can move with deliberate precision.
 Each member is wearing a grey body stocking, matching their skin tone.
-Like the others, Crius has a narrow torso, his chest faintly ribbed.
-His small mouth, almost a slit, barely moving, as he communicates mainly through a sophisticated implant.
+Like the others, Crius has a narrow torso.
+His chest is faintly ribbed.
+His small mouth, almost a slit, barely moves.
+Vanir communicate mainly through a sophisticated implant.

+Crius steps forward, bringing the session to order.

 A hologram of the council logo hangs above them like a chandelier.
-The hologram shimmers, replacing the logo with an agenda.
+The hologram shimmers.
+An agenda replaces the logo.

 Crius moves into the circle with ethereal grace.
-His steps are silent, as if he is barely tethered to the ground.
+His steps are silent.
+Its as if he is barely tethered to the ground.

 The agenda items are: